S81D/ISU-CE/README.md

 # ISU-CE
 ### Cold Electronics Testing for the DUNE experiment at Iowa State University.
-Specifically focused on functional testing and analysis of the P3 LArASICs in LN2 and in room temperature.
+Focused on functional testing, analysis, and the mechanical integrity of the LArASICs in LN2 and in room temperature.

 _____